ybyzek/theniledev-examples/nodejs_quickstart/README.md

 - Sign up a new developer
 - Create a workspace
 - Create an entity
-- Create an organization
+- Create an organization and tenant
-- Create an instance of an entity
+- Create an instance of an entity in the organization

 To execute the above workflow, run the following command: